 Liz Mestheneos, a founding member of the Hellas 50 initiative to support Greeks over 50, describes the implicit understanding this way: “It’s a two-way process.
 They helped their children when they needed it, now their children help them.
 It’s a family savings bank.”

 (This is the second part of the three-part Next Avenue series: Blue Zones: How the World’s Oldest People Make Their Money Last.
 It describes the Blue Zones of Okinawa, Japan; Sardinia, Italy and Ikaria, Greece.
-Part 1, published April 2, 2019, focused on the Blue Zone of the Nicoya Peninsula in Costa Rica.
-Next Tuesday will be Part 3, about how the oldest people of America’s only Blue Zone, in Loma Linda, Calif., make their money last.
+Part I focused on the Blue Zone of the Nicoya Peninsula in Costa Rica.
+Part III is about how the oldest people of America’s only Blue Zone, in Loma Linda, Calif., make their money last.
 This article was written with the support of a journalism fellowship from the Gerontological Society of America, Journalists Network on Generations and The Commonwealth Fund.)

 Next Avenue Editors Also Recommend: